-Banks are expected to publicly disclose the share of their total lending portfolio that is aligned with existing classification systems for sustainable or unsustainable activities (taxonomies).
+Insurers are expected to publicly disclose the share of their total portfolio that is aligned with existing classification systems for sustainable or unsustainable activities (taxonomies).

-Assessment result Related findings Fully met An official taxonomy (covering sustainable and/or unsustainable activities) is in place and banks are expected or required to publicly disclose the share of their total lending portfolio that is aligned with such taxonomy.
-Partially met Banks are expected to report such information but only to the supervisor (i.e. not made public).
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.
-N/A There is no official classification system for sustainable or unsustainable activities (taxonomy) in place.
+Assessment result Related findings (for each I / U) ✓ Fully met Investment: An official taxonomy (covering sustainable and/or unsustainable activities) is in place and insurers are expected or required to publicly disclose the share of their total investment portfolio that is aligned with such taxonomy.
+Underwriting: An official taxonomy (covering sustainable and/or unsustainable activities) is in place and insurers are expected or required to publicly disclose the share of underwriting portfolio that is aligned with such taxonomy.
+Partially met (I / U): Insurers are expected to report such information but only to the supervisor (i.e. not made public).
+(I): Insurers are expected to report such information but only for the investments on their own funds.
+(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met (I / U): There is no such expectation or requirement.
+N/A (I / U): There is no official classification system for sustainable or unsustainable activities (taxonomy) in place.

-Banks are expected to report publicly on their portfolio-level exposure to material E&S risks and the associated mitigation measures.
+Insurers are expected to report publicly on their exposure to material E&S risks and the associated mitigation measures.

-Assessment result Related findings (for each C / E / S) Fully met Banks are expected or required to report publicly on their portfolio-level exposure to material E&S risks, as well as on measures taken to mitigate such exposure.
-Partially met Banks are expected or required to report publicly on their portfolio-level exposure to material E&amp;S risks, but there is no mention of reporting on measures taken to mitigate such exposure.
-There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no such expectation or requirement.
+Assessment result Related findings (for each I / U and then C / E / S) Fully met (I / U): Insurers are expected or required to report publicly on their investment / underwriting portfolio-level exposure to material E&S risks, as well as on measures taken to mitigate such exposure. •• Partially met (I / U): Insurers are expected or required to report publicly on their investment / underwriting portfolio-level exposure to material E&amp;S risks, but there is no mention of reporting on measures taken to mitigate such exposure.
+(I / U): There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met (I / U): There is no such expectation or requirement.